mohammad0914/Pursuit-Core-CSS-Intro-Lab/README.md

   * Make a pull request on github.`
   * Submit the link to your pull request on Canvas.

 This repo has an `about.html` file inside of it.
-Add a CSS file that creates a website that looks like the image below:
+Add a CSS file that creates a website that looks like the image below.
+Feel free to edit the HTML however you like!

 ![styledpage](./styledPage.png)